composablesys/collabs/docs/src/advanced/events.md

 See [`CollabEventsRecord`](../api/collabs/interfaces/CollabEventsRecord) for guidelines on what events to include.
 Note that each of our interfaces (`ISet`, etc.) has a corresponding events records that you must extend if you are implementing that interface; you should then emit those events.

 > **Aside:** For custom types that you only plan to use in your own application, you might not need to emit events.
-It can be easier to just listen on events dispatched by internal `Collab`s, or to just listen on `CRuntime`'s "Change" event.
+It can be easier for the GUI to just listen on events dispatched by internal `Collab`s, or to just listen on `CRuntime`'s "Change" event.